 - The Hollywood Galaxy 6.
 Though just a block or two down from the famous Chinese Theater and its handprints, this late '80s mini-mall, though still standing, was never a success.
 Its retail spaces have changed hands multiple times, and its fairly decent screens on the second floor have been torn out and replaced with what is currently a gym.
 I saw Jurassic Park here.

 - The Little Tokyo Cinema.
 Los Angeles once had a thriving Japanese population (most of whom have since spread out), and for decades a number of movie theaters across town only played Japanese films, like the Toho La Brea and the Kokusai.
-The very last survivor, built relatively recently (in the late '70s or early '80s), was this mall-based cinema, located in the heart of Little Tokyo.
-It closed in 1990 after hosting an epic Akira Kurosawa retrospective.
-I was still a student then, but I still made it there a couple of times.
+The very last one was this mall-based cinema, located in the heart of Little Tokyo.
+It closed in 1990, after just three years of business, with an epic Akira Kurosawa retrospective.
+I was still a student then, but I made it there a couple of times.